Home | Resources | Capability Competency & Skills Resources | Best Competency Management Software (2026) | Compare 14

 Growth and succession support

-Competency management shouldn’t stop at compliance.
-The best platforms also connect to career pathways, succession planning, and workforce development.
+Does competency data connect to career pathways, succession planning, and workforce development?

 Learning delivery

-If you don’t already have an LMS, consider whether the system offers built-in training delivery linked to competencies and development plans.
+If you don’t have an LMS, does the system offer training delivery linked to competencies?

 User experience and adoption